Hyundai Motor suicide ad draws ire for South Korean company

 It was made by the European unit of Innocean Worldwide Corp, an in-house advertising firm that is 40 percent owned by Chung Sung-yi, a daughter of Hyundai Motor Group chairman Chung Mong-koo.

-Hyundai Motor and Innocean said they "deeply and sincerely apologize for any offense or distress" that the posting of the "viral film", aimed at a European audience, may have caused.
+Hyundai Motor and Innocean said they "deeply and sincerely apologize for any offense or distress" that the posting of the "viral film", aimed at European and a U.S. audience, may have caused.

 The YouTube ad for Hyundai's hydrogen-powered car ix35 featured a middle-aged man attempting to commit suicide by sitting in his car with a hose connected to its exhaust pipe feeding into the car's interior.

-He failed to kill himself because the car had "100 percent water emissions," according to the ad.
+He failed to kill himself because the car had "100 percent water emissions," according to the advert.

 "My dad never drove a Hyundai.
 Thanks to you, neither will I."

-Hyundai, led by chairman Chung Mong-koo, has transformed itself from the butt of jokes to a company that has aspirations to match Germany's Volkswagen AG as it seeks to shed its value-for-money image and move upmarket.
+Hyundai, led by chairman Chung Mong-koo has transformed itself from butt of jokes to a company which has aspirations to match Germany's Volkswagen AG as it seeks to shed its value-for-money image and move upmarket.

 Hyundai is not the only carmaker to have run into trouble over its advertisements.
-Last month, U.S. automaker Ford Motor Co came under fire for sexist adverts in India, prompting an apology from Ford India and the dismissal of employees at an Indian unit of advertising group WPP.
+Last month, U.S. automaker Ford Motor Co came under fire for sexist adverts in India, prompting an apology from Ford India and dismissal of employees at an Indian unit of advertising group WPP

 (Editing by David Chance and Daniel Magnowski)